 We will explore both of these methods in detail later on.
-My sharpest readers may notice that the distinction is not a clear cut one, after all, one could define the act of withholding pleasure unpleasurable, thus meaning the above two points are actually one.
+My sharpest readers may notice that the distinction is not a clear-cut one, after all, one could define the act of withholding pleasure as unpleasurable, thus meaning the above two points are actually one.
 While this is technically true, I think it’s easier to separate the two points.

 The problem with thinking of delayed gratification in terms of self-control and as a denial of pleasure is that it gives you a reason, albeit a weak one, to falter.
 If instead of thinking about the self-control required to practice delayed gratification you concentrate on the final reward, you will find yourself much better off.

 After all, you are not losing out on anything, quite the opposite.
 Your goal is to increase the amount of pleasure in life.
 Perennial self-control is a sorry state of affairs, unlike with delayed gratification, there is no light at the end of the tunnel, you will have to constantly be on your guard to make sure that you don’t “slip up”.